HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Let’s face it, if you have a teenager in your house, you’re probably starting to see some bad food habits.

-For example, if you see the signs of an eating disorder, you should never consider this typical or normal.
+If you see the signs of an eating disorder, you should never consider this typical or normal.
 You should seek additional help.

-Puberty, Growth Spurts and Teenager’s Food
+Puberty, the Growth Spurt, and Teen Food

-Before I get going, though, you need to understand what’s going on during the teenage years because it has quite an influence on eating.
+Before I get going, you need to understand what’s going on during the teenage years because it has quite an influence on eating.

-Puberty is in full swing, with both girls and boys growing at a rapid pace.
-The teenage growth spurt is characterized by increases in height, weight and social-emotional changes.
+The teenage years are a time of rapid growth and development.
+Puberty is in full swing, with both girls and boys growing and changing a lot.
+The teenage growth spurt is characterized by increases in height, weight, and social-emotional changes, like body image and self-esteem.
+To say it’s a roller-coaster ride is an understatement!

 It helps if you know the signs of the typical teenage growth spurt, so you can be ready with more food.
 Because anytime there’s an uptick in growth, an increased appetite follows.